gmdworkspace/r2dbc-rsocket-playground/README.md

 ## Local Setup

 1. Run MSSQL server on your machine.
-Easy way is run the mssql on docker(https://hub.docker.com/r/microsoft/mssql-server-linux/)
+Easy way is to run mssql server on docker(https://hub.docker.com/r/microsoft/mssql-server-linux/)

-2. Download the movies_metadata.csv and import the data into your database
+2. Download the movies_metadata.csv and import the data into your database.

 3. Configure database username, password and database name on Constants.java

 4. To start server do `gradle run` which will start rsocket server on port 9091.

-5. Go to src/main/resources/web and do `npm i && npm run dev` to start client on port 9092
+5. Go to src/main/resources/web and do `npm i && npm run dev` to start client on port 9092.

 6. Now go to the browser and hit `http://localhost:9092` to see it in action.